 Inpatient and Residential Drug Rehab

+What are inpatient and residential drug rehabs?
 In the United States, there are two major forms of drug addiction treatment: inpatient and outpatient.
-An outpatient drug rehab program is commonly found in bigger cities and has the individual attending detox, counseling and other core programs during the day – but then returning home in the evening to be near family and friends.
-These programs help those who have less serious drug addiction problems – or need to maintain a presence at home, work or school during their recovery process.
-For those men and women who have more intense drug abuse or addiction issues, inpatient drug treatment programs provide a more comprehensive approach to breaking the cycle of dependency.
+While an outpatient drug rehab program involves you attending detox, counseling, and other core programs during the day and returning home in the evening to be near family and friends, inpatient or residential treatment is for those men and women who have more intense drug abuse or addiction issues.
+These more intensive rehabs provide a comprehensive approach to breaking the cycle of dependency and require you to live at the treatment facility for the duration of your program.
+While there, you will go through drug detox, counseling, and be set up for aftercare once you discharge.

 Inpatient drug rehab (or “residential drug rehab” as it is also known) is an addiction treatment program where the individual leaves their home environment behind and moves into a facility full-time so that they may focus solely on their recovery.
 The core components of inpatient drug treatment include: detox, counseling and aftercare.
 Each of these processes addresses a specific area of addiction recovery as follows: